MATCHA-MIT/secsep-octal/README.md

 ### sha512
 1. Additionally initialize `sha512_state_st.p` to make range infer easier (should eventually revert this change).
+2. It suddenly works without the above countermeasure.
+Need double check!!!
+(Maybe test with different input lengths and check checker's correctness!)

 ### ed25519
 1. Currently we only have sign, no verify (due to declassification)